Meaningful lifestyle activities

 The Knowledge and Implementation Hub has brought together the research evidence on meaningful lifestyle activities in aged care with Australian online learning, practice tools and resources.
 This involved:

-- A rapid scoping review of published systematic reviews revealed the main ‘evidence themes’ important for meaningful lifestyle activities in aged care.
+- A rapid scoping review of published systematic reviews that revealed the main ‘evidence themes’ important for meaningful lifestyle activities in aged care.

 - An environmental scan of online resources in diverse formats such as videos, handbooks, and downloadable information sheets.